 Do not try to shift to P (Park) if the vehicle is moving.
 If you do, you could damage the transmission.
 Shift to P (Park) only when the vehicle is stopped.

 Manual Transmission

 The shift lever should be in Neutral and the parking brake engaged.
-Hold the clutch pedal down to the floor, press the brake pedal and start the engine.
+Hold the clutch pedal down to the floor and start the engine.

 Key Access